- Animal Products: dairy

 - Farm Business Management: agricultural finance, market study

-Borgman’s held the following variables constant (between both markets) during demos.
+Borgman’s will hold the following constant (between both markets)

 - Time/Season (Saturdays and Sundays: April 1 – September 30th)

-New sales/demo people were hired to conduct the tasting and demonstrations.
+New part-time sales/demo people will be hired to support existing employees in product tasting and demonstrations.

-- Training was the same–given by the owner of the dairy
+- Training will be the same to both groups of employees--given by the owner of the dairy

-- Marketing materials were the same–prepared by the owner of the dairy
+- Marketing materials will be the same--prepared by the dairy owner

 - Every Saturday and Sunday